A Note from Brian Balbas, Chief Engineer

 Critical winter preparedness information went out to County residents as part of our media and community outreach campaign.

-To help County residents prepare for the anticipated wet winter, the District updated and rolled out its “Ready for Rain” campaign at the December 13, 2016 Board of Supervisors meeting.
+To help County residents prepare for the anticipated wet winter, the District updated and rolled out its “Ready for Rain” campaign at a November 2017 Board of Supervisors meeting.
 This campaign includes web pages, sand bag locations and information, flood forecast tools, homeowner tips for winter preparedness, 24 hour contact information, and media releases.
-A sandbag station media event was held in November 2017 with news agencies helping us get our winter preparedness message out to the public via live interviews.
+A sandbag station media event was also held with news agencies helping us get our winter preparedness message out to the public via live interviews.
 As part of this program, staff was made available to attend community meetings regarding winter preparedness.

 Visit www.cccounty.us/5906/Flood-Preparedness for more information.

 Rainfall tools and flood forecasting